peterkuma/cl2nc/README.md

 ### cl2nc fails with an exception.

-Please make sure you are using Python 2.7 and not Python 3, and you have the Python package netCDF4 installed.
+Please make sure you that
+the Python package netCDF4 is installed.
 If it still does not work for you contact me: Peter Kuma <<peter.kuma@fastmail.com>>.
+There are small variations in the .DAT file format with instruments. cl2nc may need to be modified to be able to read a particular type of format.

 ### Where is the height information?